 The schools are encouraged to create response work which includes visual diaries and messages for the refugees in Kakuma that are then taken back to the camp and exhibited there.
 My Start has successfully connected this remote refugee camp to a number of London schools and helped forge a relationship of support and solidarity.

 We offer a range of different options from running assemblies and workshops as well as encouraging communication links between students and young people in Kakuma.
 Many schools create ‘response work’ which we take back and exhibit in Kakuma.
 We continue to return to a number of London schools on an annual basis with new collections of Art and Film work.

-Host an exhibition in your school
+Host us in your school!

-How it works
+How it works:

 The exhibition is also accompanied by School Resources that maximises your student’s engagement with the exhibition.
 Simply download them from the website and we will be happy to go through them with your staff.